Our astral body, like our nervous system, has hundreds of channels through which energy travels — these channels are called Nadis.

 From the above 14, the Ida, Pingala, and Sushumna are of utmost importance and move through the spinal cord and chakras.
 These 3 main Nadis are termed Trividha Nadi.
 Shiva Samhitha states that in between Trividha Nadi, there is a Nadi in a subtler form called Chitra Nadi.

 Trividha Nadi or 3 main nadis are situated near the spine, resembling the stalk of lotus facing downwards (Adhomukha Padma).

 Ida Nadi is situated towards the left side and Pingala Nadi towards the right side of Sushumna Nadi.
 Ida and Pingala nadis spiral around the Sushumna Nadi resembling the double helix of human DNA.
 They cross each other at certain points along the spine, forming Chakras.

 Ida, Pingala and Sushumna Nadi meet at Triveni point which is situated at Ajna Chakra, midway between the eyebrows.
 Later Ida Nadi terminates at left nostrils whereas Pingala Nadi terminates at right nostrils.

 1. Ida Nadi

-Ida Nadi mainly operates throughout the night-time which results in a slow metabolism and sense of relief in night.
+Ida Nadi mainly operates throughout the night-time which results in a slow metabolism and a sense of relief in the night.
 However, sometimes the activity of Ida can also relate to tamas qualities.